JustSleightly/SleightlyBall/README.md

 <blockquote>

-The prefab can be placed anywhere below an Avatar Descriptor, and it will automatically reparent underneath your Avatar Descriptor.
+The prefab can be placed as any child of an Avatar Descriptor, and it will automatically reparent as a direct child of the Avatar Descriptor.

 ######